Contact information

 AREAS OF INTEREST

-- The anaesthetic workforce in low-resource settings
+- The anaesthetic workforce network in low-resource settings

 Safe anaesthesia is a clear prerequisite for safe surgery worldwide.
 Billions remain unable to access life-saving operations: an important contributor to this problem is a lack of reliable anaesthetic services.